Judge Terminology

 - Match Point Penalty: A defunct type of penalty that used to be issued at Competitive REL events.

 - MTG Melee: A piece of judge-designed software for running events on Arena.
-Also sometimes used for large tabletop events.
+Also sometimes used for tabletop events that are too large for Eventlink to handle properly.
 Infamous for being extremely buggy.

 - On the bubble: When it's the last round of Swiss and a player may or may not make the cut for top 8 depending on their tiebreakers, that player is said to be "on the bubble".

-- Otherjudge: The judge who is always making mistakes or behaving inappropriately in players' stories.
+- Otherjudge: A humorous name for the anonymous and potentially fictional judge who is making mistakes or behaving inappropriately in players' bad beats stories.

 - Pile Shuffling: A form of legal Slow Play.